sanjaymedidi/StudentAttendanceSystem/README.md

 ### Take Attendance CSE-A
 ![Take Attendance CSE-A](screenshorts/takeAttendancecse-a.png)
 *Interface for marking attendance of students in CSE-A section.*
+**Other Sections**
+   Teachers can switch to other sections (CSE-B or CSE-C) to take attendance and view summaries similarly.

 ### Attendance Summary CSE-A
 ![Attendance Summary CSE-A](screenshorts/AttendanceSummarycse-a.png)